|

 Financial Companies (NBFCs) offering LAP products must adhere to stringent

-regulations and compliance requirements, which can often vary across states and
+regulations and compliance requirements that often vary across states and

 regions.
 These regulations cover a wide range of aspects, including property